Symphony No. 4 (Prokofiev): Context and genesis

 In 1932, Joseph Stalin created the Union of Soviet Composers, and laid out a doctrine of "socialist realism" in art.
 This meant that for art to be supported by the regime, it had to be relevant to everyday people, and it needed to glorify the best of socialism.
 In reality, this led to bans of material disliked, or deemed "formalist", by the regime.

 In the summer of 1936, after many recent trips and performances in the Soviet Union, the Prokofiev family moved there.
 Prokofiev had been promised many privileges, including the freedom to move freely, which were eventually curtailed.
 As Prokofiev was considering a return to the Soviet Union, he believed that the direction his music was taking at the time (a simpler, more straightforward style) would allow him to excel there.

 Starting in 1946, there was an even more extreme crackdown on Soviet musicians, led by Andrei Zhdanov.
 Many works and composers were banned and warned, including Prokofiev himself, although he had been relatively successful and popular in the Soviet Union up until that time.
-In the winter of 1946-1947, he finished work on Symphony No. 6 in E-flat minor.
+In the winter of 1946-1947, he finished work on Symphony No. 6.
 Prokofiev was also working on his opera War and Peace, the second part of which would be subject to cancellation in the summer of 1947 by the authorities, due to the composer's refusal to cut certain controversial scenes.

 In early 1947, Prokofiev was presented with the idea of revising his Symphony No. 4 Op.
 47. The idea appealed to him for several reasons.
 First, the original version had never had much success (especially in the Soviet Union), but Prokofiev believed that the material had great potential.
-Second, he had just had great success with his Symphony No. 5 in B-flat major, and he hoped to reshape No. 4 in its image.
-Symphony No. 5 in B-flat major had been in the style of socialist realism, so many of the changes in the revision lent the new work a more expansive and heroic feel.
+Second, he had just had great success with his Symphony No. 5 and he hoped to reshape No. 4 in its image.
+Symphony No. 5 had been in the style of socialist realism, so many of the changes in the revision lent the new work a more expansive and heroic feel.
 The revision altered the original so thoroughly that Prokofiev felt that it was a new work; thus the new opus number, 112.
 In the summer of 1947, when the revisions took place, he also orchestrated Symphony No. 6 and wrote two propaganda pieces: Festive Poem and Flourish, O Mighty Land, both works for large forces.